 In 1992, the government terminated its failed experiment in Marxism.
 It adopted a new democratic constitution; instituted free market economic principles; made peace with its internal enemies, accepting them as a legitimate opposition party functioning freely under democratic regulations; and enjoyed good relations with its surrounding neighbors, all of whom had become independent African nations free from colonial or minority rule.
 With these changes, Mozambique became one of the most rapidly advancing countries in Africa with one of the strongest economies.
 Opposition to Christianity had died out by 1992.
 Today the country enjoys religious liberty, freedom of speech, and freedom to assemble.

-Nampula is the second largest city of Mozambique and the cultural and economic hub of the northern half of the country.
+Nampula is the third largest city of Mozambique and the cultural and economic hub of the northern half of the country.
 Over 405,000 people live in the city, with an additional 450,000 people in the surrounding rural areas.
 It is the capital of the most populous province of the country with 4.3 million people.

 The predominant religion of Mozambique is animism, the traditional African religion that believes the spirits of departed ancestors actively influence the affairs of the living.
 Spiritual activity is almost always detrimental, and hostile spirits must be placated by ceremonies and sacrifices.
 The witch doctor plays a prominent role in culture.
 Most Muslims, Catholics, and professing Protestants are practical animists, resorting to the witch doctor and pagan customs when circumstances require it.